-The borrower's repayment terms shall coincide with the life of the asset being funded by the RLF.
-The maximum repayment terms for a given asset are:
+The borrower's repayment terms should coincide with the life of the asset being funded by the RLF.
+However, in the event of an economic disruption, natural disaster, emergency declaration, pandemic, such as to cause financial hardship, the amortization period and maturation period be extended up to three times the asset life to meet debt service requirements.
+The maximum amortization/maturity periods for a given asset are:

-Real Estate: up to ten (10) years
+Real Estate: up to ten (30) years

-Machinery/Equipment: up to ten (10) years
+Machinery/Equipment: up to ten (30) years

-Inventory/Working Capital: up to five (5) years
+Inventory/Working Capital: up to five (15) years